Rangi42/polishedcrystal/README.md

 * More post-game content, like Gym Leader rematches and an event after the battle with Red.
 * An improved level curve with steadily increasing challenges throughout the game.
 * Music and graphics devamped from other versions.
-* Nuzlocke mode in the Option menu, enabling the basic rules of the [Nuzlocke Challenge](http://bulbapedia.bulbagarden.net/wiki/Nuzlocke_Challenge).

 ## Discussion